 In the event of a company purchase or sale to a third party, your information will be forwarded to the potential buyer or the new owner.

 If we disclose data to service providers, they may only use the data to perform their tasks.
 The service providers were carefully selected and commissioned by us.
 They are contractually bound by our instructions, have appropriate technical and organisational measures in place to protect the rights of the persons concerned and are regularly monitored by us.

 In addition, disclosure may take place in connection with government inquiries, court orders and legal proceedings if it is necessary for legal prosecution or enforcement.

-As a matter of principle, we store your information within the UK, the EU or within the European Economic Area (EEA).
-Or in countries that have an appropriate level of data protection.
+As a matter of principle, we store your information within Ireland , the European Economic Area (EEA), or in countries that have an adequacy decision.

 For more details, please send any requests to : [email protected]

-Even after that, we still have to store your data for some accounting reasons.
-We are obliged to do so because of legal documentation obligations, which may arise from the Commercial Code, the Tax Code, the Credit Information Act, the Money Laundering Act and the Securities Trading Act.
+8.3 Even after that, we still have to store your data for some legal, regulatory and accounting reasons.
+We are obliged to do so because of legal documentation obligations.

 The time limits set there for the retention of documents are two to ten years.

 You may have various rights under data protection legislation.

 These may include: